SHIYIS/faiss-T/README.md

 - **Pandas, NumPy**: For data handling and processing.
 - **Flask/Django**: If you decide to create a web-based UI.

 By following these steps, you can develop "faiss-T" to efficiently handle vector similarity searches using state-of-the-art transformer models.
-If you have specific questions as you go along, feel free to ask!